Emergency Procedure Guide in PDF Format

 Exits from the West Administrative Building (3A) are located on the ground floor at the main entrance on the east side of the building and rear exit located on the west side of the building.
 Emergency exits are clearly marked at ground level and are located on the north and south sides of the building.

-Exits from the Main Library are located at the main entrance located on the ground level on the north side of the building and the east side of the building, located on the ground level in the Cyber Café.
+Exits from the Main Library are located at the main entrance located on the ground level on the north side of the building, on the east side of the building and on the ground level in the Cyber Café.
 Emergency exits are clearly marked on the ground level on all sides of the building.

 Center for the Arts